animal-crossing-music-extension/ac-music-extension/README.md

 ## Credit
+All of the contributors for versions post-3.0 can be found [listed here](https://github.com/animal-crossing-music-extension/Animal-Crossing-Music-Extension/graphs/contributors).

-Credit is due to all the [contributors](https://github.com/animal-crossing-music-extension/Animal-Crossing-Music-Extension/graphs/contributors) of the original project.
+Credit is due to [Andrex](https://www.neogaf.com/members/andrex.20593/) and [blazescorch2](https://www.neogaf.com/members/blazescorch2.142800/) from NeoGAF for developing the original 1.0 and 2.0 versions of the extension.

+Original concept of the extension taken from [tane.us](http://tane.us/ac/)

 ## Licensing